in-toto/attestation/spec/predicates/test-results.md

 The supply chain owner creates a policy that records the expected test configurations.
 During verification, the policy checks that the test attestation used the right configurations.
-If verified using in-toto layouts, a custom inspection may optionally parse the `testRun.url` field to verify attestation matches the test run.
+If verified using in-toto layouts, a custom inspection may optionally parse the `url` field to verify attestation matches the test run.

 ### Asserting Test Results

 In addition to the previous use case, the supply chain owner creates a policy verifying that test results passed.
 In the simplest case, the policy applies to all tests.
-Therefore, it asserts the contents of `result` and that `testRun.failedTests` is empty.
+Therefore, it asserts the contents of `result` and that `failedTests` is empty.
 In more nuanced cases, a subset of tests may matter.
 For example, the tested artifact may be an OS image that's to be deployed to three types of devices, A, B, and C. As such, the test harness validates the new image on an instance of each device.
 When verifying the